- Bewerbungsstatus einsehen

-Amazon Alexa is leading the way in making spoken language the next user interface paradigm.
-Alexa is the voice service that powers Amazon’s family of Echo products, Amazon Fire TV, and other third party products.
-Echo is a device that you can talk to from across the room to play music, get the news, control lights and your thermostat and more.
+Amazon Alexa is leading the way in making spoken language the next user interface.
+Alexa is the voice service that powers Amazon’s family of Echo products, Amazon Fire TV, and other third-party products.
+Echo is a device that you can talk to from across the room to play music, get the news, set timers, make hands-free calls, manage to-do and shopping lists, control lights, your thermostat and so much more.

 Technologies We Focus On

 The Alexa Science and Machine Learning team contributes to the magic that is Alexa.
 Our goal is to make voice interfaces ubiquitous and as natural as speaking to a human.
 We have a relentless focus on the customer experience and customer feedback.
 We use many real-world data sources including customer interactions and a variety of cutting-edge techniques, like highly scalable deep learning, to train our speech models.
 Learning at this massive scale requires new research and development.
 The team is responsible for cutting-edge research and development in virtually all fields of human language technology: automatic speech recognition (ASR), artificial intelligence (AI), natural language understanding (NLU), question answering, dialog management, and text-to-speech (TTS).
 This WIRED article that includes interviews with several Alexa scientists provides good insight into our customer-centric approach to research and development.

 Alexa scientists and developers have significant impact on customer’s lives and are leading the industry in its shift toward conversational computing.
 Alexa scientists and engineers also invent new tools and APIs to accelerate development of voice services by empowering developers through the Alexa Skills Kit and the Alexa Voice Service.
 For example, developers can now create a new voice experience by simply providing a few sample sentences.